t-crest/rtems/readme.txt

 'cp patmos-clang patmos-unknown-rtems-clang'

-In this folder there is a script ('target-change.sh') to be placed in the misc directory, that copies all the patmos tools to the required nomenclature.
+In this folder there is a script named 'build-rtems.sh' that installs the Patmos toolchain as required by RTEMS, including renaming the Patmos binary files.
+The file 'target-change.sh' is responsible for renaming the Patmos tools, thus needs to be placed in the same directory as the 'build-rtems.sh' script.
+Alternatively, and assuming that the Patmos toolchain is already installed, the 'target-change.sh' script can be used alone to copy the Patmos tools, e.g. like this: './target-change.sh ROOT_DIR'.

 Finally, the Patmos executables must be added to the path environment variable (e.g. 'export PATH=${PATH}:/ROOT_DIR/local/bin').